worstcase/gumshoe/docs/probe/properties-datagram-io.md

                                     adding its own explicit Listener to receive samples) gumshoe.datagram-io.output=stdout Write to System.out (the default)
     gumshoe.datagram-io.output=file:/some/path    Write to a text file.

+The event queue and consumer can be monitored and managed using:

+    gumshoe.datagram-io.handler.stats-enabled   Should statistics be collected on event queue size and number of events dropped due to a full queue (default is false)
+    gumshoe.datagram-io.handler.queue-size      Number of events that can be queued (default is 500) gumshoe.datagram-io.handler.count           Number of consumer threads (default 1) gumshoe.datagram-io.handler.priority        Thread priority (default 1=Thread.MIN_PRIORITY)

+See [event queue documentation](event-handling.md) for more information.